Pozzoni Architecture Limited (Pozzoni, we, us, our) is committed to protecting the privacy and security of personal data.

 Under data protection law, you have certain legal rights in certain circumstances.
 If you wish to

 us.
 This is a security measure to ensure that personal data is not disclosed to any person who

 We try to respond to all legitimate requests within one month.
 Occasionally, it may take us longer

 You have the following legal rights in relation to your personal data:

-- Access your data: You can ask for access to and a copy of your personal data for you by contacting us at email@example.com
+• Access your data: You can ask for access to and a copy of the personal data we hold for

-- Correction: You can ask us to correct any incomplete or inaccurate personal data we
+• Correction: You can also ask us to correct any incomplete or inaccurate personal data we

 (a) There is no good reason for us continuing to process it;